psdoood/PhishyPixels/README.md

 # Phishy Pixels (work in progress)

 ## Data
-- List of non-legitimate URLS comes from [PhishTank](https://phishtank.org/developer_info.php).
+- List of non-legitimate URLS comes from [OpenPhish](https://openphish.com/).
-- List of legitimate URLS comes from [Tranco-list](https://tranco-list.eu/)
+- List of legitimate URLS is custom made based on  targeted brands.
 - Store the csv files in Data folder to run.

 ## Required Libraries